do4am/RA-ML-5G-CRAN/LearningAlgorithm/Train-data/readme.txt

-The training set contains the x,y positions and a label to that position.
+The training set contains the x, y positions and a label to that position.
 The training set in 2 scenarios: Scatter object is 1 (S1) and Scatter objects are 5(S5).

 The suffixes: